GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     }
     ```

-1. You need to rewrite the prompt and test the model's outputs for various inputs such that it does what it is required to do (refer to the goal of challenge 2).
+1. You need to rewrite the prompt and test the model's outputs such that it does what it is required to do (refer to the goal of challenge 2).
 Edit the prompt in **prompts.ts** and **save** the file.
 The updated prompt should show up in the UI.
-If it doesn't just refresh the UI.
+If it doesn't, just refresh the UI.
 You can also play around with the model parameters.
 1. After you get your prompt working, it's now time to get implement the flow.
 Navigate to  **js/flows-js/src/queryTransformFlow.ts**.
 You should see something that looks like this.
 What you see is that we define the dotprompt and specify the input and output format for the dotprompt.
 The prompt is however never invoked in a flow.
 We create an empty **queryTransformFlowOutput** and this will always result in the default output.
 You need to invoke the flow and have the model generate an output for this.

     ```ts
+    // defining the dotPrompt
     export const QueryTransformPrompt = defineDotprompt(
     {
         name: 'queryTransformFlow',